MC# 15-03 - A Phase I/II, Open-Label, Dose Escalation, Safety, and Tolerability Study of INCB054828 in Subjects with Advanced Malignancies

 - Part 2: 0, 1, or 2

-- Treatment with other investigational study drug for an indication for any reason, or receipt of anticancer medications within 21 days or 5 half-lives(whichever is longer) before first dose of study drug.
-(6 weeks for mitomycin-C or nitrosoureas, 7 days for tyrosine kinase inhibitors.) but may be eligible with approval from the sponsor's medical monitor.
+- Treatment with other investigational study drug for an indication for any reason, or receipt of anticancer medications within 28 days before first dose of study drug (6 weeks for mitomycin-C or nitrosoureas, 7 days for tyrosine kinase inhibitors) but may be eligible with approval from the sponsor's medical monitor.

-- If previous treatment is allowed based on medical monitor approval, subjects must have recovered (≤ Grade 1 or pretherapy baseline) from adverse events (AEs) due to previously administered therapies.
+- Subjects must have recovered (≤ Grade 1 or pretherapy baseline) from adverse events (AEs) due to previously administered therapies

 - Prior receipt of a selective FGFR inhibitor within the last 6 months

-- Current evidence of corneal disorder/keratopathy including but not limited to bullous/band keratopathy, corneal abrasion, inflammation/ulceration, keratoconjuctivitis, etc., confirmed by ophthalmologic examination
+- Current evidence of clinically significant corneal disorder/keratopathy (including but not limited to bullous/band keratopathy, corneal abrasion, inflammation/ulceration, keratoconjuctivitis), or retinal disorder (including but not limited to macular/retinal degeneration, diabetic retinopathy, retinal detachment), confirmed by ophthalmologic examination

 - Prior radiotherapy within 2 weeks of study treatment.
 Subjects must have recovered from all radiation-related toxicities, not require corticosteroids, and not have had radiation pneumonitis.
 Evidence of fibrosis within a radiation field from prior radiotherapy is permitted with medical monitor approval.
 A 1-week washout period is permitted for palliative radiation to non–central nervous system (CNS) disease with medical monitor approval.